jsiek/B522-PL-Foundations/README.md

    as in [DeBruijn](https://plfa.github.io/DeBruijn/).
    Prove the analogous theorem to `preserve` in [Properties](https://plfa.github.io/Properties/).
-   You may omit natural numbers (0, suc, and case) from your formalization of the STLC, instead including a bottom (empty) type or a Boolean type.
+   You may omit natural numbers (0, suc, and case) and μ from your formalization of the STLC, instead including a unit type or a Boolean type.